CDRT/mk_docs/docs/ref/bios/settings/thinkcentre/network_setup.md

 1.  **Disabled** - Default.
 2. Enabled.

+!!! info ""
-?> If enabled, `HTTPs Boot Configuration` and `Tls Auth Configuration` will be shown.
+    If enabled, `HTTPs Boot Configuration` and `Tls Auth Configuration` will be shown.

 <!-- NO WMI -->